lch99310/chunghao_lee/content/posts/Beyond the Model: The Invisible Moat of AI Infrastructure & Data Center/index.md

 ---

 ### III.
-Decarbonizing Power: The Defining Challenge for the Next Decade
+Clean Energy: The increasing Challenge for the Next Decade

 Electricity represents roughly 60–70% of data center operating expenses.
 With NSW's 2024 average wholesale electricity price at approximately $130/MWh, a 100MW facility faces annual power costs nearing $100 million AUD.
 This is not a marginal cost; it is the lifeblood of the business model.